Internal Revenue Code section 61

-The phrase "except as otherwise provided in this subtitle" generally refers to the items of income that are excluded from "gross income" under Internal Revenue Code provisions such as sections 101 through 140.
-For example, excludes certain life insurance proceeds received by reason of the death of the insured. excludes certain gifts and inheritances. excludes interest income on state and municipal bonds. excludes certain amounts received on account of injuries or sickness.

 Types of § 61 income

 Section 61 lists examples of items that are taxable under the Code, including "Compensation for services, including fees, commissions, fringe benefits, and similar items"; "Gross income derived from business"; and "Gains derived from dealings in property".
 Other examples of income listed in section 61 include interest and dividends, rent, royalty payments, alimony payments; life insurance, pensions, and inheritances.
 Eligible sources of gross income may be located in section 861.